 The Solar Grant Program is one of many city initiatives that support the development of clean, local and affordable energy and the city’s Climate Commitment goal of reaching 100 megawatts of local renewable energy by 2030.
-Since 2008, the program has awarded over $600,000 to nonprofits and homeowners.
-The city continues to support these community members in accessing renewable energy that can contribute to lower monthly electricity costs and generate fewer harmful greenhouse gas emissions.
+Since 2008, the program has funded nearly $650,000 in solar installation for nonprofits and homeowners.

 Information about the city’s Climate Commitment goals, strategy and programs is available at www.boulderclimate.com.